valtimo-platform/valtimo-documentation/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md

 ### Link uploaded document to zaak

-The **Link uploaded document to zaak** action takes a user uploaded Document stored in a Documenten API and links it to a zaak.
-The zaak to which the Document is linked is based on the process for which the action is performed.
+The **Link uploaded document to zaak** action takes a document stored in a Documenten API and links it to a zaak.
+The zaak to which the document is linked is based on the process for which the action is performed.
 The process belongs to a case that should already have a zaak instance link before this action is performed.
 The link between a zaak and a document is stored as a 'zaakinformatieobject' in the Zaken API.
-This plugin action does not require any end user configuration.
+After this plugin action has been selected, the user does not have to input any configuration data.